Vennira Aadai: Release

 Vennira Aadai was released on 14 April 1965.
-It received an "A" (adults only) certificate from the CBFC; according to The Financial Express, this was due to one song sequence featuring Jayalalithaa bathing in a waterfall while wearing a sleeveless blouse, whereas T. A. Narasimhan of Hindu Tamil Thisai claimed it was due to a scene where a patient requests a doctor to unhook her outfit.
+It received an "A" (adults only) certificate from the CBFC (second such film after Marmayogi); according to The Financial Express, this was due to one song sequence featuring Jayalalithaa bathing in a waterfall while wearing a sleeveless blouse, whereas T. A. Narasimhan of Hindu Tamil Thisai claimed it was due to a scene where a patient requests a doctor to unhook her outfit.
 This became the first Tamil film to be screened in Little Anand theatre.
 When the film got released in that theatre, it initially got lukewarm response from audience but later went on to do well.

 Reception

 Kalki lauded the story, cast performances and picturisation of Kodaikanal scenes, thanking Sridhar for boldly making a film with newcomers.
 Ananda Vikatan lauded the performance of Jayalalithaa, but criticised that of Shanta and Nirmala.
 The critic also said there were no memorable songs apart from "Nee Enbathenna" and "Kannan Ennum Mannan Paerai".
 The critic appreciated the nature cinematography, but felt the climax was unconvincing.